 Unique clicks are counted as the number of unique subscribers who clicked on a link and total clicks are the number of clicks regardless of whether the subscriber has clicked through that link before.

-So, if you see a link has had 205 unique clicks and 231 total clicks, it means that 205 people clicked through and some of those people clicked through multiple times, bringing the total up to 231.
+So, if you see a link that has had 205 unique clicks and 231 total clicks, it means that 205 people clicked through and some of those people clicked through multiple times, bringing the total up to 231.